-Low-Income Energy Efficiency Incentives
+Low-Income Energy Efficiency Assistance

 In California, there are some energy efficiency assistance programs that require little or no money down.
 First, you can apply for the ESA (Energy Savings Assistance Program) if you fall below certain income requirements or have other forms of hardship.
-Simply, this program provides no cost efficiency upgrades for those who qualify.
+Simply, this program provides no-cost efficiency upgrades for those who qualify.
 These repairs are focused on reducing air and heat transference.
 You can apply through your utility or the California Public Utilities Commission website.

 Another option is LIHEAP (Low Income Home Energy Assistance Program).
 In some emergency instances, you can qualify for assistance on energy bills.
 This program also offers certain free energy efficiency upgrades, especially when health and safety are at risk.
 Additionally, they offer education on efficiency practices and how to maintain upgrades.
 For those in need, you can even get energy budget counseling.
 Eligibility is based on income and other criteria.

 The third and final assistance option I want to bring to attention is CARE (California Alternative Rates for Energy Program).
 Applicants must meet certain income requirements.
 Eligible households can receive 20%-35% off of their utility bills.
 Usually, if you are receiving govt. assistance in another form, you can qualify.
 For households that don’t meet the strict income requirements, the FERA Program (Family Electric Rate Assistance) offers lesser discounts.
 These programs go hand in hand.
 While this program doesn’t directly support energy efficiency, it can make it possible for some to save money and make upgrades in the future.